KobiTheKing/course-list-tracker/README.md

-# course-list-tracker

-This program web scrapes William and Mary's Open Course List Website (https://courselist.wm.edu/courselist/).
-It allows users to track the Open/Closed status of specific courses.
-Courses are tracked via SMS messages using the Twilio API.
+# W&M Open Course List Tracker

+A course tracker and status change notifier for the [W&M Open Course List](https://courselist.wm.edu/courselist/).
+Utlizing the Discord API, webscraping, and PostgreSQL, users can track courses for the upcoming/current add/drop periods and will be notified whenever a course opens or closes.

-## SMS Commands
+## Discord Commands

+Command usage for the Discord bot.

+- Get helpful information on how to use the bot: '/help'
-- Track a new course: 'track {CRN} {subject}'
+- Track a new course: '/track {subject} {CRN}'
-- Untrack a course: 'untrack {CRN}'
+- Untrack a course: '/untrack {subject} {CRN}'